How to Manage Sales Automation Booking Links Across Multiple Companies — Monetize Leads with Paid Consultation Links

 • Real-time availability that reflects all accounts

-That is the same FreeBusy API pattern behind reliable cross-account availability for AI SDR booking link workflows — without turning scheduling into a manual merge job.
+That is the same FreeBusy API pattern behind reliable cross-account availability for sales automation booking link workflows — without turning scheduling into a manual merge job.

 FAQ

-- Can I use a different booking link for each AI SDR tool?
+- Can I use a different booking link for each automation tool?

 - Yes.
 Create unlimited booking pages in Tenbin, each with its own destination calendar.
-Paste the corresponding link into each AI SDR template.
+Paste the corresponding link into each tool's template.

 - Will guests see my other companies' schedules?